 It seems that only carbon is invariably considered for the greenhouse gas emissions in ESG disclosure, as nitrous oxide and sulfur oxide lurk in the Shadows and do not get to share the spotlight of carbon.

 Nitrous oxide and sulfur oxides are also significant greenhouse gases, and although they form a relatively small fraction of the total greenhouse gas emissions, they are also significant.
 Nitrous oxide is often omitted during industrial activities, including the combustion of fossil fuels and solid waste as well as the treatment of wastewater.

-NOx and SOx disclosure in companies ESG reporting, which respectively contribute to radiative forcing, and sulfur oxides can also create aerosol particles which can warm the atmosphere, contributing to climate change and harming the environment.
-Aside from the environmental hazards, it could also be toxic for human respiratory health and lead to several respiratory-related complications.
+NOx and SOx disclosure in companies’ ESG reporting, which respectively contribute to radiative forcing, and sulfur oxides can also create aerosol particles that can warm the atmosphere, contributing to climate change and harming the environment.
+Aside from the environmental hazards, it could also be toxic to human respiratory health and lead to several respiratory-related complications.

 Why Then Do We Not See Enough of These Gases in The ESG Reports

 The reason behind NOx and SOx disclosure, in terms of not-so-evident reporting of sulfur oxide and nitrous oxide in ESG disclosure, is not a blatant dismissal of the significance of these gases but rather due to some constraints which has made it much more difficult to include them in the ESG reporting.
 Measuring the amount of nitrous oxide and sulfur oxide emitted is quite difficult.
 The diversity of the sources and various factors affecting its emission makes it harder to estimate accurately.